 Earlier in the year, it appeared that somehow the steel industry was immune to the trade disputes.
-Unfortunately, this indicator of the U.S. industrial economy is now down -1.9% YTD, down -4.2% on a 9-week moving average (9WMA), and down -4.5% on a 3-week moving average (3WMA).
-Yet another mode in which the rate of deceleration is increasing.
-Among the many industries that U.S. steel mills serve, the construction industry is approximately 40% of the demand, while the auto industry is approximately 25% of the demand.
+Unfortunately, this indicator of the U.S. industrial economy is now down -3.6% YTD, down -8.5% on a 9-week moving average (9WMA), and down -13.7% on a 3-week moving average (3WMA).
+Among the many industries that U.S. steel mills serve, the construction industry is approximately 40% of the demand, while the auto industry is approximately 25% of the demand, so part of the recent weakness may be related to the GM strike.
+Whatever the underlying reason, this is yet another transportation mode in which the rate of deceleration is increasingly alarming.

 Similar to auto sales, housing starts drive activity in both the industrial and consumer economies.
-The volume of home-building materials that are moved via rail (down -4.0% YTD, down -4.8% on a 3-week moving average (3WMA), also suggests that a more bearish outlook for both the industrial and consumer economies is warranted.
-This is also consistent with housing starts (down -3.1% YTD), despite ultra-low mortgage rates.
+The volume of home-building materials that are moved via rail (down -3.7% YTD, also suggests that a more bearish outlook for both the industrial and consumer economies is warranted.
+Since this is below the current housing starts (down -1.3% YTD, despite ultra-low mortgage rates), we won't be surprised by "lower than expected" housing start news in coming months.

-The auto industry is certainly not immune to the trade talks and is adding merit to taking a more bearish outlook for both the industrial economy and consumer in the U.S. The volume of autos and auto parts that are being shipped via rail is down -1.1% YTD, but only down -0.7% on a 9-week moving average (9WMA), and actually up 0.6% on a 3-week moving average (3WMA), which suggests a less bearish outlook than the chemical, steel, and housing industries.
-No surprise after looking at the chart above, auto sales are down -1.2% YTD.
+The auto industry is certainly not immune to the trade talks and is adding merit to taking a more bearish outlook for both the industrial economy and consumer in the U.S. The volume of autos and auto parts that are being shipped via rail is down -2.1% YTD, but it has been deteriorating recently (GM strike?) and now is down -10.9% on a 3-week moving average (3WMA), which suggests a more bearish outlook consistent with the chemical, steel, and housing industries.
+No surprise after looking at the chart above, auto sales are down -1.6% YTD.